Skip to main content

 Treasure hunt competition

-Council sponsored the Hidden gems of Rosalie Village month-long activation which aligned with the Indiana Jones film release at the local cinema.
-For July 2023, Rosalie Village welcomed visitors from near and far to explore all parts of the precinct in search of hidden treasures.
+Council sponsored the month-long Hidden Gems of Rosalie Village activation.
+It aligned with the Indiana Jones film release at the local cinema.
+In July 2023, Rosalie Village invited visitors to explore the precinct and discover hidden treasures.
 With a treasure map in hand, visitors deciphered clues to complete tasks and enter a competition with over $5,000 in prizes.

 Understand

 The understand phase is the foundation of the Growing Precincts Together program.
 Council documented the businesses and vacancies in the Rosalie Village precinct in 2022.
-This was followed by a desktop digital audit to gather directory information for all businesses in the precinct and identify community groups in the area.
+A desktop digital audit was conducted to gather directory information for all businesses in the precinct.
+It also identified community groups in the area.

 Engage